sduoers/large-scale-experiment-template/node/Readme.md

 ## Instructions
 Run `npm install` which will install all of the required npm dependencies.
 That is it!

 **Note:** _You will need Redis installed on localhost.
 You should be able to access the Redis using host `127.0.0.1` and port `6379`.
-Otherwise, you will need to update connection strings in all of the files._
+Otherwise, you will need to update connection strings in all of the files.
+You can achieve it buy running Redis docker image using command: `docker run -v /path/to/host/redis/data:/data --name myredis -d redis redis-server --save 60 1 --loglevel warning`_

 ## Files:
 1. [create-queue.js](#create-queuejs)